 Community Flu Clinics

 The best way to protect yourself and your family against the flu is to get vaccinated every fall.
-UMHS Community Programs and Services, the Program for Multicultural Health, Interpreter Services, UM School of Nursing, the UM School of Public Health, and the UM College of Pharmacy partner annually to provide free flu vaccines to high riskcommunity members (uninsured, underinsured, individuals with certain medical conditions such as asthma, diabetes, chronic lung and heart disease, pregnant women, people age 65+, and anyone living with or caring for other high risk individuals.
+The annual partnership between UMHS Community Programs and Services, the Program for Multicultural Health, Interpreter Services, UM School of Nursing, the UM School of Public Health, and the UM College of Pharmacy - called Michigan Community and Interprofessional Practice Training (M-CIPT) - provides free flu vaccines to high risk community members (uninsured, underinsured, individuals with certain medical conditions such as asthma, diabetes, chronic lung and heart disease, pregnant women, people age 65+, and anyone living with or caring for other high risk individuals.
+2015 Flu Clinic dates and times TBD.
 Annual Community Flu Shot Clinics are held at the following locations:

 Ypsilanti Heritage Festival Health Tent

 PMCH organizes the Community Programs & Services-sponsored annual community-based health tent at the Ypsilanti Heritage Festival (YHF) featuring onsite health screening, interactive health education and health promotion activities.
 The YHF is an annual three-day community event in August that attracts thousands of visitors and features live entertainment, historical exhibitions, local attractions, food, and vendors.
 The Health Tent, one of the largest YHF vendors, is a collaboration between more than a dozen health organizations and health providers including St. Joseph of Mercy Health System, Washtenaw County Public Health Department, Blue Cross Blue Shield of Michigan, Black Mothers Breastfeeding Association, and Huron Valley Ambulance.
-The Health tent welcomed more than 600 visitors in 2014 to participate in lively, family-oriented health activities all offered free-of-charge.
+The Health tent welcomes hundreds of visitors annually to participate in lively, family-oriented health activities all offered free-of-charge.

-The Capacity Building Grant, from Michigan Department of Community Health (MDCH), was developed to offer help to Asian American communities in improving health and reducing health disparities, particularly social barriers.
+The Capacity Building Grant, from the Michigan Department of Community Health (MDCH), was developed to offer assistance to Asian American communities in improving health and reducing health disparities, particularly social barriers.